dalchandra/Chegg_Skip_Extension/README.md

 3. Enable Developer mode
 4. Click on 'select from .zip' and select downloaded .zip file.
 5. Refresh Chegg QNA Dashboard and enjoy it.

+**If you Feel some changes are needed in Extension, Feele free to contribution**